Kidney stone care at Mayo Clinic

 Mayo Clinic has the expertise and technology to effectively diagnose and treat all types of kidney stones.
-For instance, Mayo doctors often use spiral dual energy computerized tomography (CT) to scan the abdomen — an imaging technology that's often not available at other centers.
-This test can help determine what type of stone it is without having to remove it.
+For instance, Mayo doctors often use high-speed or spiral dual energy computerized tomography (CT) to scan the abdomen — an imaging technology that's often not available at other centers.
+This test can help determine what type of stone you have to help guide the appropriate treatment.

 Nationally recognized expertise

 Mayo Clinic doctors are leaders in the treatment and prevention of kidney stones.
 Mayo Clinic's campuses in Rochester, Minnesota, and Jacksonville, Florida, have dedicated kidney stone clinics staffed by nephrologists who specialize in kidney stone prevention.
 Mayo Clinic's campus in Rochester, Minnesota, also has a group class run by a stone dietician to educate people with kidney stones about appropriate stone prevention diets.
 Mayo Clinic's Arizona campus has a multidisciplinary kidney stone clinic staffed by a nephrologist, a urologist and a dietician who work together to provide integrated advice and treatment for people with kidney stones.